-1. The judicial notice shall be taken of:

-b) a judgement of conviction;

-c) factual circumstances established by a judgement in another criminal case, unless none of the participants of the proceedings question them;

-d) any other circumstance or fact on which the parties agree.

-2. At the initiative of a party [to the proceedings], a court may reject a fact of which the court has previously taken judicial notice, if the fact contradicts the results of the examination of evidence in the court.
+- 1. The judicial notice shall be taken of: - a) a universally known fact; - b) a judgement of conviction; - c) factual circumstances established by a judgement in another criminal case, unless none of the participants of the proceedings question them; - d) any other circumstance or fact on which the parties agree. - 2.
+At the initiative of a party [to the proceedings], a court may reject a fact of which the court has previously taken judicial notice, if the fact contradicts the results of the examination of evidence in the court.